 Several standard technologies have been around for a number of years.
-Orifice measurement, the most common, uses the principle that the gas pressure measured behind a restriction in the pipeline (the orifice plate), is inversely proportional to the velocity of the gas through the orifice.
-This measurement, when compared to the static pressure in front of the orifice, is used to compute the flow rate.
-A second common technique counts the number of revolutions of a rotary or turbine meter sensor in the pipeline to compute the flow rate.
-A third and relatively recent method, the ultrasonic meter, uses the computed velocity of sound (VOS) directed through the gas stream to determine the flow rate.
+Orifice measurement, the most common, uses the principle that the gas pressure measured via a differential sensor behind a restriction in the pipeline (the orifice plate), is inversely proportional to the velocity of the gas through the orifice.
+This measurement when compared to the static pressure in front of the orifice is used to compute the flow rate.
+A second common technique uses the number of revolutions of a rotary or turbine meter sensor in the pipeline to compute the flow rate.

 The technology associated with pressure and temperature sensors is, today, quite well understood.
 However, advances are continually surfacing in regard to design, accuracy, and cost.
-Traditional sensors output a current or voltage that is proportional to the measured item and is used by the EFM to obtain the measurement.
+Traditional sensors output a current or voltage which is proportional to the measured item and is used by the EFM to obtain the measurement.
 A new trend today involves "smart" sensors or transmitters with a digital interface.
 This type of sensor can be useful for applications where the measurements obtained from the sensor or transmitter are the only measurements required from the field.
-The host SCADA communications system can interface directly to the sensor without requiring intermediate RTU or EFM equipment.
+The host communications system can interface directly to the sensor without requiring intermediate RTU or EFM equipment.

-Smart transmitters are available and can be useful in applications such as plant automation.
+Another new class of smart transmitter is available and can be useful in applications such as plant automation.
 These transmitters actually perform the American Gas Association Report No. 3 (AGA-3) flow rate calculation and maintain a history of hourly and daily flow.
-These sensors or transmitters, however, may not be functionally equivalent to flow computers (EFMs) unless they fully implement all required calculations, e.g. the AGA-8 compressibility calculation.
-Use of a smart transmitter may be limited to applications where the gas composition is relatively constant or where the host system can automatically composition and download new compressibility information.
-Future benefits to gas measurement from smart transmitters with integrated flow calculations will be the improved accuracy and lower cost as they evolve into functional replacements for the traditional EFM.
+These sensors, however, cannot be considered functionally redundant to EFMs until they fully implement all required calculations, e.g. the AGA-8 compressibility calculation.
+Use of this transmitter is generally limited to applications where the gas composition is relatively constant or where the host system can automatically download new composition and compressibility information.
+Future benefits to gas measurement from smart transmitters will be the improved accuracy and lower cost as they evolve into functional replacements for the traditional EFM.

-The ultrasonic flow meter (USM) can offer cost effective benefits in certain applications.
+A relatively new technology is available today and can offer cost effective benefits in certain applications.
 The ultrasonic flow meter, although costly compared to the above more common technologies, offers substantial indirect cost savings as this technology uses sound waves to measure flow rate and therefore does not restrict the gas flow.
 This can mean real savings in the cost of compressor stations on long transmission pipelines.

-Some system issues related to transmitter technology are as follows:
+System issues related to sensor technology are as follows:

-• Typical interface between the standard sensor and the EFM is a wiring interface adhering to a standard current of 4 to 20 milliamps or a voltage of 1 to 5 volts.

-• As the sensor must typically be installed in hazardous areas, equipment must be selected which adheres to applicable ANSI and NFPA standards for those areas.
+- Typical interface between the standard sensor and the EFM is a wiring interface adhering to a standard current of 4 to 20 milliamps or a voltage of 1 to 5 volts. - As the sensor must be installed in hazardous areas, equipment must be selected which adheres to applicable ANSI and NFPA standards for those areas.